appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 ## Configure parameters

-To ensure that the Business Edition Helm chart runs, you need to make some changes to the `values.yaml` file.
+To ensure that the Appsmith Business Edition Helm chart runs, you need to make some changes to the `values.yaml` file.
 Follow the steps below to configure parameters:

 1. Add the following snippet to the bottom of your `values.yaml` file.
 This snippet enables PostgreSQL.